Rsng-Phoenix/SkyJourney/README.md

 **Steps to Execute:**

-1.Clone or Download this repository
+1. Clone or Download this repository

         skyjourney/